-certainly don't propose that the University throw them all out of jobs.
-Rather, the administration should develop a plan to phase out the service.
-I've heard that such a plan is indeed in effect; however, if this is the case it does not seem to be moving very quickly.
-No new maids should be hired, and those remaining should be switched to the public areas as students are asked to empty their own garbage and vacuum their floors if they so desire.
-Who knows, if we are given and can handle this much responsibility, perhaps eventually we will be able to convince the ad- Michael Villano The Observer welcomes letters from its readers.
+The money saved should be invested in a brand-new vacuum cleaner for each floor, kept locked inside the maid's closet Who knows, if we are given and can handle this much responsibility, perhaps eventually we will be able to convince the ad- Michael Villano The Observer welcomes letters from its readers.
 Letters should be typed, double-spaced.
-To ensure swift publication, please include your phone number with your letter.
+To ensure swift publication, please include your phone number with your letter

 Box Q, Notre Dame, IN 46556

 The Observer is an independent newspaper published by the students of the University of Notre Dame du Lac and Saint Mary's College.
 It does not necessarily reflect the policies of the administration of either institution.
 The news is reported as accurately and as objectively as possible.
 Editorials represent the opinion of a majority of the Editorial Board.
 Commentaries, opinions, and letters are the views of their authors.
-Column space is available to all members of the community, and the free expression of varying opinions on campus, through letters, is encouraged.
+Column space is available to all members of the community, and the free expression of varying opinions on campus, through letters, is encouraged

 Editorial Board and Department Managers

 Editor-in-Chief Paul Mullaney

 Managing Editor Mark Rust

-Editorials Editor Michael Onufrak
+Editorials Editor

 Senior Copy Editor

-Executive News Editor Tom Jackman
+Executive News Editor

 News Editor

-News Editor Lynne Daley
+News Editor

 SMC Executive Editor

 SMC News Editor

 Sports Editor Beth Huffman

 Features Editor Molly Woulfe

 Photo Editor John Macor

 Business Manager Greg Hedges

-Controller Jim Rudd
+Controller

-Advertising Manager Mark Ellis
+Advertising Manager

 Circulation Manager Beth Hackett

 Production Manager John McGrath

+Monday, February 9, 1981 - page 7

 Features